Granny Smith: History

 Smith died only a couple of years after her discovery (in 1870), but her work had been noticed by other local planters.
 Edward Gallard was one such planter, who extensively planted Granny Smith trees on his property and bought the Smith farm when Thomas died in 1876.
 Gallard was successful in marketing the apple locally, but it did not receive widespread attention until 1890.
 In that year, it was exhibited as "Smith's Seedling" at the Castle Hill Agricultural and Horticultural Show, and the following year it won the prize for cooking apples under the name "Granny Smith's Seedling."
 The apple was so highly successful that the following year, many were exhibiting Granny Smith apples at horticultural shows.

 In 1895, the New South Wales Department of Agriculture recognised the cultivar and had begun growing the trees at the Government Experimental Station in Bathurst, New South Wales, recommending the gazette of its properties as a late-picking cooking apple for potential export.
 Over the following years the government actively promoted the apple, leading to its widespread adoption.
-Its worldwide fame grew from the fact that it could be picked from March and stored till November.
+Its worldwide fame grew from the fact that it could be picked in early autumn and stored up to nine months.
 Enterprising fruit merchants in the 1890s and the 1900s experimented with methods to transport the apples overseas in cold storage.
 Because of its excellent shelf life, the Granny Smith could be exported long distances and most times of the year, at a time when Australian food exports were growing dramatically on the back of international demand.
 Granny Smiths were exported in enormous quantities after the First World War, and by 1975, 40 percent of Australia's apple crop was Granny Smith.

 By this time, it was being grown intensely elsewhere in the Southern Hemisphere, as well as in France and the United States.
 The advent of the Granny Smith apple is now celebrated annually in Eastwood with the Granny Smith Festival.

+Culinary uses

+Granny Smith apples are light green in colour.
+The tart flavor of these apples makes them one of the most versatile varieties of apple to cook with.
+They are popularly used in many apple dishes, such as apple pie, apple cobbler, apple crumble, and apple cake.
+They are also commonly eaten raw as table apples, and at least one company (Woodchuck Hard Cider) makes Granny Smith varietal cider.